zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/README.md

 The main idea is:

-1. Loop through every publication title and abstract and match a regular expression to find the structure words.
+1. Loop through every publication abstract and match a regular expression to find the structure words.
 At the same time, count in how many publications each structure word appears.

 2. Since we are applying a regular expression, some false positives might be found (certain acronyms for example).
 Since we don't want to remove relevant terms that may follow the regular expression, we apply a minimum frequency of appearance threshold.
 The standard is to require a matched structure word to appear in at least 0.01% of all publications.
 We create a [list of these structure words](https://github.com/zbmed-semtec/medline-preprocessing/blob/main/data/Structure_Words_removal/structure_word_list_pruned.txt).
 It is possible to modify the minimum frequency of appearance by applying a different threshold.
 More information can be found in the corresponding documentation.